William Richardson Davie: Revolutionary War

 Davie's most audacious action as a cavalry officer came at the Battle of Charlotte on September 26, 1780.
 Ordered to cover the American army retreat and hinder the British invasion of North Carolina, Davie, now a colonel, and 150 of his mounted militia set up a defense in what was then the small village of Charlotte, North Carolina.
 He dismounted several of his men and had them take station behind a stone wall at the summit of a hill in the center of town.
 Other dismounted soldiers were scattered on the flanks with a reserve of cavalry.

 At about noon, the British army under General Lord Cornwallis appeared.
 Cornwallis' forces numbered at least 2,000 Redcoats and loyalists.
 After three charges of British cavalry and infantry moving on his right flank, Davie and his men retreated northward.
 Cornwallis subsequently occupied Charlotte, but he remained there less than two weeks, withdrawing his forces from the "hornets' nest" after receiving news of the defeat of Loyalist forces by backcountry militia at the Battle of Kings Mountain on October 7, 1780.
 As Cornwallis's army marched back toward South Carolina, Davie directed his men to shadow and skirmish with enemy units and to disrupt and intercept their communications.

 Davie's military service in the Revolution changed dramatically after December 1780, when General Nathanael Greene arrived in North Carolina to take command of the American army in the "Southern Department".
 Headquartered in Charlotte, Greene desperately needed more provisions and equipment for his soldiers as he prepared to counter the inevitable return of Cornwallis to North Carolina.
 Davie's leadership skills and knowledge of the region's terrain and inhabitants impressed Greene.
 In January 1781, he persuaded the experienced cavalry officer to relinquish his field command to serve as the army's commissary-general.
 In that position, Davie spent the final stages of the war carrying out the crucial but often thankless tasks of locating, organizing, and transporting supplies, often using his funds for General Greene's ever-needy troops and North Carolina's militia.

 During the Revolutionary War, he was with the North Carolina militia and State troops from 1780 to 1782.
 He was a Lieutenant, Captain, and Major in South Carolina and North Carolina militias.
-On September 5, 1780, he was selected as commander of the newly-created NC State Cavalry-Western District.
+On September 5, 1780, he was selected as commander of the newly created NC State Cavalry-Western District.
 On January 16, 1781, he was appointed by the Board of War as Commissary General for the State per request of Maj.
 Gen. Nathanael Greene, replacing Col. Thomas Polk, who had resigned.
-On February 13, 1781, the North Carolina General Assembly confirmed this position officially, which was eliminated on May 1782.
+On February 13, 1781, the North Carolina General Assembly confirmed this position officially, which was eliminated in May 1782.
 He was at the Battle of Wahab's Plantation in South Carolina and the Battle of Charlotte.